snapfast/AutoMates/README.md

 __NOTE: RAISE ISSUE IF SOMETHING NOT WORKING ;)__

-### Uploads

-There is no limit to the number of files you can list in the uploads section.
-The program takes the titles from the input boxes and tries to match them with list in the config file.
+## Points to Note

+There is no upload feature yet, files should be manually pre-uploaded.